 Access to the House of the Artisans can be obtained through the porticoed area of Qasr Al Hosn or directly from Al Hosn street.
 Entry to the House of Artisans is included in your Qasr Al Hosn ticket fee.

 Is there anything for children at Qasr Al Hosn?

-Children will love all of the interactive elements, which include spice sniffing and building a model fort from wooden blocks.
+Children will love all the interactive elements, including spice sniffing and building a model fort from wooden blocks.
 There are numerous audio-visual installations as well as hands-on activities.
-There is also a well-put-together children’s trail suitable for children in the 5-13 age range.
+A well-put-together children’s trail is also suitable for children in the 5-13 age range.

-The House of Artisans has live demonstrations, including a coffee-making/drinking ceremony and various types of weaving, as well as hands-on child-friendly activities.
+The House of Artisans has live demonstrations, including a coffee-making/drinking ceremony, various types of weaving, and hands-on child-friendly activities.